What Does AI Mean for Organic Search?

 Google is no longer everyone’s default.
 We are already seeing data that Chatbots like ChatGPT and Perplexity are becoming go-to places for finding information.
 And we don’t see this stopping anytime soon.
 Recently, after a new image generation update was launched on ChatGPT, OpenAI saw over 1 million accounts made in just 60 seconds.
 Perplexity saw a 275% jump in monthly active users from Q3 2023 to Q1 2024.
 One consumer report concluded that 27% of consumers now use Gen AI for at least half of their internet searches.

 Google isn’t just letting this happen.
 They’ve been preparing for years and are now moving fast to integrate AI into search.
-That said, the shift to AI-first search is still in its early stages.
-Google’s market share only recently dipped below 90% for the first time—but the momentum is real.

 A Quick Note on Gemini